-Your body cells grow and multiply in an orderly process, known as cell division, that results in the development of new cells that your body needs.
+An organized process called cell division allows your body’s cells to grow and reproduce in a way that your body requires.
 Cancer is a disease in which some of the body cells grow abnormally and spread to other parts of the body.
-Cancer can start in any part of the body.
+A cancerous tumor may develop anywhere in the body.
 Cancerous cells may form tumors, which are lumps of tissue.
 Cancerous tumors are known as malignant, while non-cancerous cells are known as benign.
-Cancerous tissues spread into or invade nearby tissues that can travel to distant places to form new tumors.
-On the other hand, benign tumors do not spread to other body parts.
+When cancerous tissues invade or spread to neighboring tissues, they can metastasize (spread to other parts of the body).
+Conversely, benign tumors do not metastasize, or spread to other areas of the body.
 When removed, benign tumors generally do not grow back.
-These can be quite large but are generally non-life-threatening.
+These are usually not life-threatening, despite their size.
 However, some benign tumors, such as tumors in the brain, can be life-threatening.

 Some of the common types of cancers include: